benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 - the **green** sticker is the _culture_ sticker---if you consider yourself a _culture_ person

+- the **brown** sticker is for if you think that this whole "reducing one's identity in such a multifaceted problem space down to just a few stickers" thing is total bollocks---your job is to be your group's _enfant terrible_ 😉

 {:.hl-para}

-You can choose to have 0, 1, 2 or 3 stickers---it's up to you.
-And if you think that this whole "reducing one's identity in such a multifaceted problem space down to just a few stickers" thing is total bollocks, then just go with it for now---you can be your group's enfant terrible 😉
+You can choose to have 0, 1, 2, 3 or 4 stickers---it's up to you.

 #### Find your team-mates